About us - Wizard Slots

 Addiction is often a side-effect or symptom of other human issues and should be treated with great care.
 But, unfortunately, there are certain things that society tells us it’s okay to be addicted to, like television or exercise.

-Societal norms and media hype often create the stigma that surrounds our very human addictions and it’s often the more harmful convictions that gain prominence.
+Societal norms and media hype often create the stigma that surrounds our very human addictions, and it’s often the more harmful convictions that gain prominence.
 The maligned forbidden fruits for humanity.

 Set a Spending Limit

 Only gamble what you can afford.
-Making the most of your depositing limits creates discipline while also offering a structured and controlled gambling experience.
+Making the most of your depositing limits creates discipline while offering a structured and controlled gambling experience.

-Set a time limit
+Set a Time Limit

-Alcohol and drugs can often blur our perceptions of reality and this can be a dangerous combination while gambling with casino games.
+Alcohol and drugs can often blur our perceptions of reality, and this can be a dangerous combination while gambling with casino games.
 Alcohol can lead you to make financial decisions while gambling that you wouldn’t necessarily make while sober and give you delusions about your chance of winning.

-When gambling you should be prepared for both sides of the coin, win or lose.
+When gambling, you should be prepared for both sides of the coin, win or lose.
 The losses that can incur can often create disappointment in a player that will only be emphasised and worsened by the fact you are upset or depressed.

-Don’t Chase your losses
+Don’t Chase Your Losses.

 Build positive habits and structure around your gambling experience.
-Set your limits and learn when to walk away.
-If you’ve used up your deposit limit of £20 and your £100 up, take a step back.
-While playing it’s very easy to gain a blinkered view of the game and chase the money.
-Take a step back and clear your head, gain perspective.
+Set your limits and know when to walk away.
+If you’ve used up your deposit limit of £10 and your £100, take a step back.
+While playing, it’s very easy to gain a blinkered view of the game and chase the money.